Corporate Crime Attorney in Honolulu

 Most employees who are charged with embezzlement are intimidated by their employer into signing a confession.
 Your defense will be significantly reduced.
 Do not sign anything.
 Usually, business owners are more interested in their reputation and are amenable to negotiating a suitable settlement out of court.

 You can depend on a defense attorney who is experienced in corporate crimes to help resolve your case.
-Our team at the Law Offices of Myles S. Breiner has a proven track record of successfully negotiating mutually beneficial agreements.
+Our team at Myles S. Breiner Attorney at Law have a proven track record of successfully negotiating mutually beneficial agreements.
 In addition, we have wide experience in litigation to protect your rights, should your case proceed to trial.